-A much sought-after artist on the international conducting circuit, SUSANNA MÄLKKI’s versatility and broad repertoire have taken her to symphony orchestras, chamber orchestras, contemporary music ensembles and opera houses throughout the world.
-She is currently Music Director of the Ensemble intercontemporain, having previously been Artistic Director of the Stavanger Symphony Orchestra.
+A much sought-after artist on the international conducting circuit, Susanna Mälkki’s versatility and broad repertoire have taken her to symphony and chamber orchestras, contemporary music ensembles and opera houses across the world.
+She has recently been appointed Chief Conductor of the Helsinki Philharmonic Orchestra, effective from the 2016/17 season.

 2014/15 marks Mälkki’s second season as Principal Guest Conductor of the Gulbenkian Orchestra, which includes a gala opera evening with soprano Karita Mattila, Sibelius’ Tapiola and Mahler’s Symphony No.9.
 Later in the season she conducts Shostakovich’s Cello Concerto No.1 with Natalia Gutman and Bartók’s Concerto for Orchestra.

 Previously, Mälkki has been Music Director of the Ensemble intercontemporain and Artistic Director of the Stavanger Symphony Orchestra.
 As a guest conductor at the highest level in both Europe and North America, Mälkki’s recent highlights include performances with the Chicago Symphony Orchestra, Symphonieorchester des Bayerischen Rundfunks, Orchestra Sinfonica della Scala, Orchestre Philharmonique du Luxembourg, Swedish Radio Symphony Orchestra and Sinfonica Nazionale della Rai.
 Notable recent debuts include the Royal Scottish National Orchestra and Orquestra Sinfônica do Estado de São Paulo.